 Lye is absolutely essential to making soap–it can’t be made without it.
 How else can you get oils and water to blend together and harden into a bar?
 Lye (sodium hydroxide) can be dangerous stuff, but with a dose of caution, it shouldn’t scare you away from making soap.
 Take bleach, for example.
 You most likely have a bottle of it in your house, but you keep it away from children, avoid the fumes, don’t use it on your bare skin and use it strictly according to the directions.
 Use the same precautions with lye.
-Just wear safety glasses on the off chance the lye mixture happens to splash.
+Just wear safety glasses on the off chance the lye mixture happens to splash your face.
 You can also cover the counters with newspaper to make cleanup easier.

 You can find lye at many hardware stores, in the plumbing aisle.
 Make sure it’s 100% sodium hydroxide; for the record, Draino is not.

 Measure as carefully as you can.
 You’ll definitely want a scale, so you don’t have soap that won’t harden or the other extreme, soap that will strip the first layer of skin right off….or at least feel like it!

 14 oz. coconut oil

 Measure the water into a stainless steel or plastic bowl (don’t use glass or aluminum.)
 You’ll notice that as you slowly sprinkle in the lye and stir to dissolve, the mixture heats up.
 I usually set the bowl in a sink containing a few inches of cold water so the lye mixture won’t get too hot and so it will cool down more quickly.
 Stir carefully so you don’t splash and make sure every single lye crystal is dissolved.

 |All the lye is dissolved.|

 You will eventually notice that the mixture thickens and no longer separates.
 When you can drizzle a stream of soap across the surface and it doesn’t sink back into the mixture, it has reached trace.
 It’s now ready to pour into the mold.